RU09342/lab-4-timers-and-pwm-nickgorab/Hardware PWM/README.md

 ## Hardware
 In order to power the LED, a circuit was used that is similar to the one used for `offboardBlink.c`, using a BJT as a current amplifier to power the LED.

+## Extra Work
+### Ultra Low Power
+Using PWM and low power mode, the code can be made very efficent.
+To show the change in power between using PWM, low power, and regular operation, three tests were run using EnergyTrace to determine how much power the boards were using.